Joshuah143/JetPointNet/development/DEVELOPMENT.md

 # Issues for prod:
 - Distance of R
-- Files are path dependant
+- Files are path dependent
 - Track min cell hits
 - Tracking information from npz to reconstructed
 - Sample cutoffs (not a real issue imo)